blazium-engine/blazium-docs/contributing/development/core_and_modules/unit_testing.rst

 Unit testing
 ============

-Godot Engine allows to write unit tests directly in C++.
+Blazium Engine allows to write unit tests directly in C++.
 The engine integrates the `doctest <https://github.com/onqtam/doctest>`_ unit testing framework which gives ability to write test suites and test cases next to production code, but since the tests in Godot go through a different ``main`` entry point, the tests